Table of Contents

 In order to make your website as optimized as possible, you need metrics about everything such as customer behavior, load speeds, proxy request counts, load balancers, and more.
 You even need to know how your site is working in different parts of the world.

 Traefik is becoming a very popular reverse proxy and load balancer, and developers are commonly deploying Traefik alongside Kubernetes and Docker.
 When it comes to metrics monitoring, most are opting to do it with Prometheus.

 This article will show an example of how to monitor your Traefik installation with Prometheus, and we'll use a simple flask app to demonstrate metrics monitoring from Taefik in Prometheus.

-MetricFire is a Hosted Prometheus service, and you can use MetricFire’s free trial to try out your Traefik monitoring right away.
-If you would like to talk to us directly about monitoring at your organization, please book a demo and we’ll get on a call with you asap!
+MetricFire is a Hosted Graphite service, and you can use MetricFire’s free trial to try out your Traefik monitoring right away.
+If you would like to talk to us directly about monitoring at your organization, please book a demo and we’ll get on a call with you ASAP!